From typical to unique, our summer camp activities are sure to please!

 That afternoon, the campers get an opportunity to swim, boat, do archery and crafts.
 They can do all activities or just one, any time and for as long as they'd like (within the Open Activities time frame of course), as long as they have a buddy.
 Campers enjoy having this "free time" to finish a craft or make a new one, work on their archery skills, or play in the water.

+What makes Kayak Community Camp different than Girl Scout Resident Camps is that we are staffed entirely by volunteers - from our Directors, to our Nurses, to our Unit Leaders, to our kitchen staff and everyone in between!
 Community Camps are a great way to send your kiddo to camp at a fraction of the cost of Resident Camps!

-Lura Smith directed Camporee for several years, was on the committee for Totem Council’s Challenge of the Totem and for several years was a trainer for Totem Council.
-Her daughter joined the Girl Scouts as a Brownie and when her daughter became a Junior, Lura became a Troop leader.
+Len and Donna Derby were Girl Scout Troop Leaders with two daughters; they often volunteered for various Scouting events.
+They met Lura Smith in the early 1980s at one of these events.
+Lura directed Camporee for several years, was on the committee for Totem Council’s Challenge of the Totem and was a trainer for Totem Council for several years.
+Lura's daughter joined Girl Scouts as a Brownie and when she became a Junior, Lura became her Troop Leader.

 In 1981, Len & Donna (Rainbow & Sunshine) volunteered at Cedar & Sound Community Camp where their two young daughters attended.